 The House of the Temple has 33 columns which are 33 feet tall.
 If for no other reason, this makes understanding the Freemason number 33 a weighty matter.
-For me, the search for the true meaning of the number 33 was as difficult as was the search for the true meaning of the number 13.
+For me, the search for the true meaning of the numbers 32 and 33 was as difficult as was the search for the true meaning of the number 13.
 In both cases, one can easily get lost in a bewildering number of possibilities.
-One guiding principle is always simplicity.
+The Freemasons buried the real meaning of these two numbers in centuries of misdirection so thick it appears to easily confuse some of their own members.
+The one guiding principle is always simplicity.
 In the end, this was a lesson about the level of respect and reverence the Rosicrucians and Freemasons feel for Sir Francis Bacon.
 Just look at that building!
-It is commenerating one man.
+It is commemorating one man.

-I could never figure out why after defeating the Freemasons in the South, the building of the “House of the Temple” () was started in 1911.
-Little did I know at the time.
-The House of the Temple is a Masonic temple in Washington, D.C., United States that serves as the headquarters of the Scottish Rite of Freemasonry, Southern Jurisdiction, Construction started
+I could never figure out why after defeating the Freemasons in the South, the building of the “House of the Temple” was started in 1911.
+It serves as the headquarters of the Scottish Rite of Freemasonry, Southern Jurisdiction.
+So why allow the construction of this building to continue if the Freemasons of the South were defeated during the so-called Civil War?

-I shall never forget reading The Origin of Freemasonry by Robert Longfield, dated February 14, 1857.
-More precisely, it was while reading the following two sentences that I fully understood for the first time that Freemasons are serious about their secrecy:
+I shall never forget reading The Origin of Freemasonry.
+More precisely, it was while reading the following two sentences that I fully understood for the first time that Freemasons are deadly serious about their secrecy:

 On his banishment, he was kindly received by Minos, king of Crete, and adorned that country with many incomparable edifices and monuments of his skill.
 This ancient tale has been explained by the greatest of modern philosophers, Lord Bacon, as chiefly denoting the envy which strangely prevails amongst excellent artificers; for no kind of people are observed to be more implacable and destructively envious to one another than these.